JoshuaGrams/JoshuaGrams/noreaster-2018.md

 It has nice audio, jelly asteroids which subtly change shape, and two enemy types.
-The lightweight bumbling blob enemies mostly putter around minding their own business, and then occasionally run into you when you’re not paying attention.
+The lightweight bumbling blob enemies mostly putter around minding their own business, and then occasionally run into you when you?re not paying attention.
 Then there are the extremely dangerous Hunters which chase you down and fire seeking missile blobs at you.

 Your ammo slowly regenerates over time, or you get it back immediately